New to Telerik JustMock? Download free 30-day trial

 Get or Set Private Properties

-The next example shows how to get or set the value of a non-public property.
+To get or set the value of a non-public property, you should:

 [TestMethod]